jubenjum/easy_abxpy/readme.md

 requirements.

-With conda installed in your system, you can install *easy_abx* from the source or using conda packages

-follow the commands easy_abx package:
+With conda installed in your system, you can install *easy_abx* from the source or using conda packages, follow one of the following methods to install easy_abx package:

 ## Method 1: from source